Key facts

 Course structure

-To complete the Bachelor of Psychological Science (Honours) students must attain 8 credit points.
+To complete the Bachelor of Psychological Science (Honours), you must pass 8 credit points.
+This includes:

 For further details of the coursework component, see the unit description for HPS431, HPS432, HPS433 and HPS434